-Applying for NHS Continuing Care funding can be a tortuous process, and families report that this is often compounded by assessors painting an unduly rosy picture of their elderly relative’s health and care needs.
+Applying for NHS Continuing Healthcare funding can be a tortuous process, and families report that this is often compounded by assessors painting an unduly rosy picture of their elderly relative’s health and care needs.

 Many people feel that needs are either overlooked or played down in an attempt (one would assume) to render the elderly person ineligible for NHS funding.